anktrhla/game_design_1/README.md

 Creating portotype plan for each of the following individual nodes picked up from each group's mind map:
   1. FPS dating game (Group A)
-  2.
+  2. Third-person Shooting/Sword-Fighting/Maze game on the Great Wall of China (Group B)
-  3. Third-person Shooting/Sword-Fighting/Maze game on the Great Wall of China (Group C)
+  3.
   4.